2000s in music: Contemporary R&B

 R&B artist Robin Thicke topped the R&B Charts with his hit single "Lost Without U".
 He was the first white artist to top these charts since George Michael.
-His album The Evolution of Robin Thicke went on to be certified platinum by the RIAA.
+His album The Evolution of Robin Thicke went on to be certified platinum by the RIAA.Some other R&B singers dominated mid to late 2000s such as Samantha Cole, Shontelle, Amerie, Akon, Mario, Colby O'Donis, Soulja Boy, Glenn Lewis, Jennifer Hudson, Jordin Sparks.

 Country

 Country music sales continued to rise, as the Billboard 200 all-genre album chart frequently had albums recorded by country music artists listed; several of those titles were certified double platinum or better, indicating the genre continued to have a strong niche in the music industry.

 In 2002, The Statler Brothers retired from music.
 Jimmy Fortune struck out on his own as a solo artist with the help of The Oak Ridge Boys and continues to record music and tour today.

 American Idol winner Carrie Underwood registered successful songs on country music charts.

 One of the most successful new artists of the decade was Carrie Underwood.
 In 2005, the Checotah, Oklahoma, native became the first American Idol winner to record primarily country music, instead of pop, rap or rhythm and blues.
 By the end of the decade, Underwood had amassed eight No. 1 songs on the Billboard Hot Country Songs chart, along with numerous awards from the Country Music Association, Academy of Country Music and others.

 On September 23, 2004, the RIAA certified Up! at 11× Platinum, giving Shania Twain the distinction of being the only female artist to have three consecutive diamond albums released in the United States.

 Country pop, a subgenre which has its roots in the Nashville Sound of the late 1950s – early 1960s, continued to flourish in popularity.
 The most prominent act was Shania Twain, with her album Up!, released in 2002.
-Top performers in the genre included Dixie Chicks, Lonestar, Martina McBride, Tim McGraw, Faith Hill, Keith Urban and Rascal Flatts.
+Top performers in the genre included Dixie Chicks, Lonestar, Martina McBride, Tim McGraw, Faith Hill, Keith Urban, Jessica Andrews, Billy Gilman and Rascal Flatts.
 In the middle of the decade, an informal group of singers and songwriters called the MuzikMafia formed to promote their mesh of honky-tonk and outlaw brand of country music; the most prominent members were "Big" Kenny Alphin and John Rich (of the duo Big & Rich) and Gretchen Wilson, who enjoyed success in the middle part of the decade.

 Darius Rucker had three No. 1 country hits in 2008–09: "Don't Think I Don't Think About It", "It Won't Be Like This for Long" and "Alright".